opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/anomaly-detector.md

 ### random_cut_forest mode

 The Random Cut Forest (RCF) ML algorithm is an unsupervised algorithm for detecting anomalous data points within a data set.
-In order to detect anomalies, the `anomaly_detector` processor uses the `random_cut_forest` mode.
+To detect anomalies, the `anomaly_detector` processor uses the `random_cut_forest` mode.
 Currently, this is the only mode that the `anomaly_detector` processor uses, but other modes may be supported in future releases.

 | Name | Description |
 | :--- | :--- |